 The Roads department is responsible for gravel and asphalt lanes.
 Lanes that are determined to have poor drainage may be reconstructed.

 The condition of lane aprons are assessed and necessary repairs considered as part of the seasonal maintenance program.

 |Maintenance and repairs may include:|

 Graded twice a year and on an as needed basis to ensure proper drainage and an even surface, gravel is added as deemed necessary.
-Calcium chloride may be used as a dust suppressing agent.
+In some cases, calcium chloride may be required as a stabilizing agent.

 Relocate any vehicles parked in the lane to allow the grader room to work.
 Remove any garbage from the back of your property.
 Trim branches that overhang from your property into the lane.